- EMERGING INITIATIVES

 Why isn’t everyone in Massachusetts eligible for this rebate program?

 Projects receiving rebates through MassCEC must be located in a utility territory that contributes funding to the Renewable Energy Trust (RET), which includes communities served by investor owned electric utility companies or a partcipating municipal light plant.

 What is an MLP and where are they?

 MLP stands for “municipal light plant” and refers to communities who are serviced by a publicly owned local utility instead of an investor-owned electric company, such as National Grid or Eversource.
 Some of these MLP communities contribute to RET, which is the original source of our funding for rebates.
 We are unable to provide rebates to MLP communities that do not contribute to the RET.

 The Residential Ground-Source Heat Pump program is one in a suite of MassCEC’s Clean Heating and Cooling programs.
-MassCEC recently authorized $30 million in funding for Clean Heating and Cooling programs through 2020.
+MassCEC authorized long-term funding for Clean Heating and Cooling programs.